 Why don't you subtitle the WorldWatch news bulletins you broadcast each morning?

-WorldWatch provides 23 news bulletins on SBS ONE and SBS TWO in 21 languages, originating from 22 countries.
+WorldWatch provides 43 news bulletins on SBS and SBS2 in 36 languages other than English, originating from 38 countries.

 Subtitling is a very exacting and time-consuming procedure.
 On average, every hour of a subtitled program involves about 53 hours of work.
-With such time constraints, it would be impossible to subtitle the 21 different languages broadcast in the WorldWatch schedule.
+With such time constraints, it would be impossible to subtitle the 36 different languages broadcast in the WorldWatch schedule.
 The delay would mean that the news bulletins would be outdated by the time they were ready for presentation.
 At present, WorldWatch bulletins are transmitted as soon as possible after they are received via satellite to ensure that their news content remains current.
-On average, SBS ONE and SBS TWO offer eighteen hours of international news bulletins per day.
+On average, SBS and SBS2 offer 20 hours of international news bulletins per day.

 Who determines the language broadcast in WorldWatch?